mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

   }
 ```

 The role for the DR replicas are similar to the roles of other replicas but with the above `dcs` and override attributes.
-Remember to also set unique consul service names (for consul service discovery) as well as unique Prometheus type (for monitoring purposes).
+Remember to also set unique consul service names (for consul service discovery) as well as unique Prometheus type (for monitoring purposes) [example MR](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3267).
+Since we are also specifying attributes for omnibus we should also include the `recipe[omnibus-gitlab::default]` recipe in the runlist.

-#### 6.1.2 Building the replica instance from scratch
+#### 6.1.2A Building the replica instance from scratch

 * Create an MR to add a module in [config-mgmt](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) in the environment's `main.tf` file, this module provisions the VM instance [refer here for more details on what to include in the module](#DefinethenewStandbyClusterinTerraform).
 * Merge the MR and wait for the apply pipline to complete.